 The shop dates to 1928 and sits about half-way up the Incline Railway.
 Sadly, the railway does not stop here, but it offers a great viewing platform to watch it.

 If you are looking for local souvenirs, this is as authentic as it gets.
-They specialize in very reasonably priced handmade quilts, moccasins and fudge but there is a whole ton of stuff here.
+They specialize in reasonably priced handmade quilts, moccasins, and fudge but there is a whole ton of stuff here.
 We even picked up a huge jar of local honey and a few local jams.

-Going strong for over 32 seasons, this free musical event takes place in Miller Plaza and Miller Park in the city center.
-A local band kicks off the event at 7 pm.
-A national touring band takes the stage at 8 pm.
+Going strong for 30+ seasons, this free musical event takes place in Miller Plaza and Miller Park in the city center.
+Usually, a local band kicks off the event at 7 pm with a national touring band taking the stage at 8 pm.
 Check their website for the schedule.
-These usually run from May to the end of August.
+Typically, these run every Friday from May/June to the end of August.

 If you are not in Chattanooga for summer or it’s too hot to enjoy the outdoor festivities, a fun alternative are the local microbreweries.

 Big River Grille & Brewing Works – Located on Broad Street near the riverfront.
 This micro-brewery served a full menu along with a pretty good variety of small batch beers brewed on the property.
 We enjoyed the food and Jeremy found his new favorite beer, the Barrel-Aged Bock.

 Wanderlinger Brewing Company – Though they didn’t have much in the way of food, this was a cool place to grab a drink.
 Free live musical performances are also a regular occurrence.

 Terminal Brewhouse – Another place we grabbed a bite while trying some of the local brews.
 Though the names on the menu were a bit silly, the food was good.
 Oh, and the building was well worth a peek.